 Myth #14.
 Yoni Eggs After Sex Keep Sperm In

 Oh no, no, no!
 For those of you who don’t know “yoni” is a cute term for your vagina.
 Well, it seems we have some kooky and poorly educated celebrities to thank for this piece of useless advice.
 It’s one of the biggest fertility myths by the Hollywood bunch.
-So, if you were conned into buying some vaginal eggs, here is the fact: This doesn’t work.
-Vaginal eggs can work as a paperweight – but clean them first!
+So, if you were conned into buying some vaginal eggs to aid fertility, here is the fact: This doesn’t work.